sundios/Google-rank-tracker/README.md

 Now that we tested that `rank.py` works fine, we will go ahead and create a shell script that will check for multiple keywords.

 We create a new `.sh` file and add the terminal commands we ran before.
 We add them multiple time with different keywords we want to check.
-We also include a time out ( `sleep` ) in between the command so that it looks like a normal behavior and Google dont ban you.
+We also include a time out ( `sleep` ) in between the command so that it looks like a normal behavior and Google don’t ban you.
 Try to put different sleep time.

 ```shell
 #! /bin/bash